jazlopez/jlopezmx-logger/README.md

-# jlopezmx-logger
+# jlopezmx/simple-logging
-Singleton pattern logger implementation using MonoLog.
-Simple configuration that allow you to control log dates, messages, and log levels.
+A singleton logger implementation using MonoLog with simple configuration to control format dates, messages and log files.